 It is now preserved and staffed by volunteers so as to keep it open to the public, and it is our ultimate purpose to see it restored to working order.
 You can read the latest on the restoration here.

 Last week I was lucky enough to have a sneak preview around the Visitor Centre as it nears completion.
 When you first enter the Visitor Centre there is a main reception area where people will be able to find out more about the site, its history and how the mill works before a tour of the mill itself.
 The space will also be able to be used for visiting school groups, talks and events.
 Volunteers have worked tirelessly creating fascinating 3D models of the site and archiving and restoring images which will be used in the Visitor Centre.
-Some of their work can be viewed on this website, just click the link to see more
+Some of their work can be viewed on this website, just click here to see more

 Through beyond this there is an office for volunteers and staff, loos and the workshop.
 The workshop will be equipped with machinery to ensure that the mill can be maintained and repaired in the future.

 Outside the Visitor Centre there is a large area to be landscaped.
 This will provide some lovely outdoor space to enhance the experience for visitors and offers further opportunities for educational visits.
-Another external feature is the brickwork of the Centre itself, some of the bricks are reclaimed from the basement of the original Mill House.
-The doorstep at the main entrance also recalls days gone by as it too is reclaimed from the Mill House.
+Another external feature is the brickwork of the Centre itself, some of the bricks are reclaimed from the basement of the original mill house.
+The doorstep at the main entrance also recalls days gone by as it too is reclaimed from the mill house.

 In relation to the mill itself, October will see Willem returning here to Upminster to continue with the restoration work.
 He will be coming over on a monthly basis to work on the main body of the mill.